 - Interest Rate Risk in the Banking Book

 - Credit Concentration Risk

 - Liquidity risk

 - Settlement Risk

 - Reputation Risk

 - Business and Strategic Risk

 - Risk of underestimation of credit risk under the standardized approach

 - Internal Rating Model Risk

 - Risk of weakness in credit risk mitigants

 - Information Technology Risk

 - Information and Cyber Security Risk

 - Residual Risk of Securitisation

 - Business Correspondence & Micro ATM Risk

 - Pension Obligation Risk

 - Currency Induced Credit Risk

 - Outsourcing Risk

 - Compliance Risk

 - Business Continuity Management Risk

 - People Risk

 - Conduct Risk

 - Climate Risk

 - Fraud Risk

-In light of COVID-19 pandemic and consequential regulatory moratorium / one-time restructuring (OTR) extended to customers, bank has taken additional COVID-19 related provisioning in current and previous quarters.
+In light of COVID-19 pandemic and considering the impact of second wave, Bank has taken additional COVID-19 related provisioning in current and previous quarters.
 Bank has also recognized Pandemic Risk as one of the key risks and the impact of Pandemic Risk is captured by way of modifying the stress scenarios of Credit Risk, Liquidity Risk, Operational Risk etc. The extent to which the COVID-19 pandemic will continue to impact the Bank's operations and asset quality will depend on future developments.
-The Bank's capital and liquidity position is strong and would continue to be the focus area for the Bank.
+The Bank has maintained strong capital and liquidity position and would continue to be the focus area for the Bank.

 The ICAAP serves as a key guiding tool towards capital management in the Bank.
-The Bank recognizes that it is still evolving in a new environment and the ICAAP serves as a vital document for the evaluation of management strategies.
-The bank intends to conduct back testing when there is sufficient history of data with the Bank.
-The ICAAP document is prepared on an annual basis and subject to approval by the Board of Directors.
+The Bank recognizes that it is still in an evolving stage and the ICAAP serves as a vital document for the evaluation of management strategies.
+The ICAAP document is prepared on an annual basis and subject to approval by the Board of Directors and submitted to RBI thereafter

-The ICAAP is subject to regular and independent review by Internal Audit Department separately from the Supervisory review and evaluation process (SREP) conducted by the RBI, to ensure that the ICAAP is comprehensive and proportionate to the nature, scope, scale and level of complexity of the bank's activities and accurately reflects the material risks that the bank is exposed to.
+The ICAAP is subject to regular and independent review by Internal Audit Department separately from the Supervisory review and evaluation process (SREP) conducted by the RBI, to ensure that the ICAAP is comprehensive and proportionate to the nature, scope, scale and level of complexity of the Bank's activities and accurately reflects the material risks that the Bank is exposed to.